 What is a customer journey map?
-A customer journey map is a visual representation of the customer journey means creating a start-to-finish snapshot of customers’ interactions with a company.
+A customer journey map is a visual representation of the customer journey and creates a start-to-finish snapshot of customers’ interactions with a company.
 It helps tell the story of your customers’ experiences with your brand across all touchpoints and platforms.
-Compared to cold statistics, a map of the customer journey is more narrative, more nuanced, and reveals more about the customers’ feelings as they interact in different ways with a company.
+Compared to cold statistics, a map of the customer journey is more narrative, nuanced, and revealing about the customers’ feelings as they interact in different ways with a company.

-Customer journey maps are often expressed infographically, which can reveal the how, why, when, and where of customers’ contact with a company.
-There are many benefits to mapping the customer journey, and call centers are uniquely positioned to reap these benefits.
+Customer journey maps are often expressed as an infographic, which can reveal the how, why, when, and where of customers’ contact with a company.
+There are many benefits to mapping the customer journey, and contact centers are uniquely positioned to reap these benefits.
 Let’s explore the power of a customer journey map and how it can bolster your contact center’s ROI and productivity.

-Benefits of mapping the customer journey for call centers
+What are the benefits of mapping the customer journey for contact centers?

 A customer journey infographic showcases the various channels customers are using to reach out to your contact center and the overall flow of customer activity.
 As the saying goes, “seeing is believing,” and a visual can help contact center team members visualize the bigger picture — and see where they play a role in the grand scheme of things for your customers.

-Examining the path followed by customers can show in what order they access these channels, and may help you determine preferences.
-The customer path can also provide insight into whether a customer switching from one channel to another is the result of a roadblock or gap in service on a particular channel.
+Examining the path followed by customers can show the order in which they are accessing channels and might help you determine preferences.
+The customer path can also provide insight into whether a customer is switching from one channel to another due to a potential roadblock or gap in service on a particular platform.

-This could help your contact center to reduce such redundancies, resulting in happier customers overall.
+Ultimately, this will help your contact center reduce redundancies, resulting in happier customers.
 Furthermore, examining such inefficiencies in tandem with abandonment rates and times can reveal a lot about frustrations that your customers experience when they interact with your company.
 Bonus: You’ll identify where your contact center agents need further training!

-Whereas many call centers wait until a service bottleneck prompts hiring or redistribution of team members, having a customer journey map that displays the trajectory of customer paths and volume can help call centers to get ahead of the storm.
+Many contact centers wait until a service bottleneck prompts hiring or redistribution of team members.
+Having a customer journey map that displays the trajectory of customer paths and volume will help contact centers get ahead of the storm.
 A customer journey empowers your organization in workforce management and lays the groundwork for wise planning.

-Now that you’re sold on the idea of creating a customer journey, here are some tips for how to map the customer journey:
+Now that you’re aware of the importance of a customer journey, here are some tips for how to create a customer journey map:

 Rather than starting at ground zero, begin by reviewing the customer data you already have.
 This data can be analytical (e.g. the average number of touchpoints before typical customers reach a resolution) or anecdotal, meaning stories culled from individual customers.

 Determining these stages will allow you to begin developing a layout for your customer journey map.
 Perhaps even more important than these stages are the pivot points of transition from one stage to another.
 This is where you are likely to find narrative and emotional elements of the customer experience that can inform your contact center practices.
 And your contact center agents can see where they can move the needle too.

 Now you are ready to create your map.
 But what does it mean to map the customer journey?
 Customer journey maps can take a variety of forms.

-Look for patterns in your data and use these patterns to determine the shape and form of your map.
-For example, if your customers have a tendency to cycle back to your contact center, a circular layout with defined entry and exit points may be appropriate.
-If your customers tend to move through a semi-linear process, then a timeline-style graphic may work well.
+Start by looking for patterns in your data and use these patterns to determine the shape and form of your map.
+For example, if your customers tend to cycle back to your contact center, a circular layout with defined entry and exit points may be appropriate.
+If your customers tend to move through a semi-linear process, then a timeline-style graphic could work well.